The Best Help For Morton’s Neuroma – Here Are The Shoe Models You Should Use

 The problem with Morton’s Neuroma is that there doesn’t seem to be any other help than surgery if you want to eliminate the problems.
 When it is at its worst, you can have pain in every running step, and after a while, it feels like the whole foot goes numb when you run long enough.

-However, I have found one thing about Morton’s Neuroma.
+However, I have found out one thing about Morton’s Neuroma.
 You should avoid shoes with a narrow forefoot and a a thin and soft front part.
 All this has been made much easier because many shoe manufacturers nowadays have adopted a well-cushioned sole.
-I don’t feel these problems when I wear shoes like the Nike Alphafly 2 (above) or the Nike Zoom Fly 5, I don’t feel these problems at all.

 Nike Zoom Fly 5 is a more affordable model of running shoes from Nike with a harder midsole than the Alphafly.

 There are also some other shoe models that I can recommend if you have problems with Morton’s Neuroma.
-These are Adidas Prime X (above) or Boston 11.
+These are Adidas Prime X (above) or Boston 12.

 The Adidas Boston now has much more cushioning in the forefoot with the introduction of carbon rods a few years ago.
 These shoe models have a thick enough forefoot to prevent the pad from receiving the shocks that cause the pain.

-Wear the right size and a wide toe box
+Wear the right size and a wide toe box when suffering from Morton’s Neuroma

 So what is the best help for Morton’s Neuroma?
 In my opinion you can avoid most of the pain caused by Morton’s Neuroma just by choosing the right shoes.
 Luckily the running shoes available for these kind of problems are better that ever before.
 Running shoes with carbon plate is one example of shoe models that are usually good for problems caused by Morton’s Neuroma.